 Climate is expected to continue to change significantly in the decades ahead, so it is important to assess both current and future climate risks to assets, infrastructure, service delivery and business functions.
 Adaptation is understanding and making informed decisions on addressing these risks.
 Assessing climate change risks and planning timely action on adapting to the impacts will safeguard assets, infrastructure, services, communities and business continuity.
 Tasks within the Understanding the Challenge capability of the Adaptation Capability Framework support organisations to gather evidence on climate risks and vulnerabilities and integrate these into internal systems and procedures.
 These tasks support knowledge generation by helping to build an understanding of climate change and adaptation and collating evidence to inform organisational decision-making.
-The risk or business continuity manager may be able to provide more relevant information.
+It is important to engage with your organisation's risk or business continuity manager on this topic.